sifrr/sifrr-animate/README.md

 ```

 -   `target(s)` - object(s) whose properties you want to animate, target is single object, targets is array of object
--   `to` - properties with final values you want to animate to
+-   `to` - properties with final values you want to animate to.
+If a function is given, it will be called with index of target to animate (starting from 0) and return value will be used as `to` for that target
 -   `time` - time taken to animate
 -   `type` - type of animation (pre added: \['linear', 'ease', 'easeIn', 'easeOut', 'easeInOut'])
 -   `round` - round off animated values or not
 -   `onUpdate` - this function will be called on update with arguments `object`, `property`, `currentValue`, doing heavy lifting here can cause laggy animation
 -   `delay` - (in miliseconds) number or function, delay before start of animation.
-If a function is given, it will be called with index of target animating (starting from 0) and return value will be used as delay
+If a function is given, it will be called with index of target to animate (starting from 0) and return value will be used as `delay` for that target

 If from values are not given (or object doesn't have that property), they will start from 0.